uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 console.log(Object.values(task)); // [ 1, 'Read the Next.js book', 'Read and understand the Next.js book.' ]
 ```

-You can also use the `entries` method to retrieve the key-value pairs:
+You can also use the static method `Object.entries` to retrieve the key-value pairs of an object:

 ```js
 const task = {